jm0nt/machines-of-loving-grace/workshop-journal/git-notes.md

 A pull request proposes changes from one repository (usually a fork) to another repository.

 Maintainers review the changes and decide whether to merge them into the main project.

+## Branches

+Branches allow developers to work on new features or fixes without affecting the main project.

+Changes can later be merged back into the main branch.

+## Merging

+Merging combines the changes from one branch into another branch.

+Developers often merge feature branches back into the main branch once the work is complete.